Blog

 Yes, you can still get insurance.
 It just wouldn’t cover the particular conditions that were pre-existing.
 However, it would still cover your pet for all new conditions that might need veterinary attention in the future.

-Make sure to check with your current insurance company regarding what they think is pre-existing, and what they would exclude due to that pre-existing condition.
+Make sure to check with your insurance company regarding what they think is pre-existing with your pet, and what other conditions might be linked to the pre-existing condition.

 How do I declare my pre-existing condition when signing up?